AlexNaga/awsp/README.md

 # awsp

-A script to switch between your AWS accounts.
+A script to switch between your AWS profiles.

 ### How to run?